Top Categories

 Winter Safety Guide: 7 Tips to Make Your Home Feel Safe

-by Guest on Nov 7, 2017
+by Guest Post on Nov 7, 2017

-As the days shorten and air begins to chill, you need to think about prepping your home for the upcoming season.
-Although many of the safety tips are jobs that you can tackle on your own, you may need to enlist the help of the professionals to ensure that your home is ready for winter.
+As the days shorten and the air begins to chill, you need to think about prepping your home for the upcoming season.
+Although many of the safety tips are jobs that you can tackle on your own, you may need to enlist the help of professionals to ensure that your home is ready for winter.

 Inspect Your Home’s Exterior

 During the spring and summer months, you may have spent quite a bit of time outdoors relaxing or planting an outdoor garden.
-You may even see the fruits of your labor by way of gardening tools, flower boxes, chairs and loungers strewn about your yard.
+You may even see the fruits of your labor by way of gardening tools, flower boxes, chairs, and loungers strewn about your yard.
 As the season changes over to winter, you want to inspect your home’s exterior.
-Empty the dirt and flower remants from planters and place them in the garage or storage shed.
+Empty the dirt and flower remnants from planters and place them in the garage or storage shed.
 Hoses and gardening utensils should also be neatly put away.
 If you have a pool, it’s time to empty the water and place the cover on top.
 Store or cover patio furniture until the weather warms back up come spring.

 Assess the Condition of Your Roof

 Before you experience the first snowfall, you want to have your roof inspected.
-When you hire this roofing company, experts will check for loose, damaged or missing shingles.
+When you hire this roofing company, experts will check for loose, damaged, or missing shingles.
 The professionals can also make the necessary repairs to alleviate leaks and water damage.
 You also want to check seals around chimney stacks and vents.
-If left unattended, your roof could be vulnerable to mold, mildew and rotting.
+If left unattended, your roof could be vulnerable to mold, mildew, and rotting.

 Winterize Pipes